kavinsaravan/PersonalFinance/README.md

 ## Overview

-Personal Finance is a modern Single Page Application (SPA) designed to help users track and analyze their financial transactions with the power of artificial intelligence.
-The application leverages OpenAI's GPT-4o-mini model to automatically categorize transactions and generate insights from natural language queries, making financial data analysis accessible and intuitive.
+Personal Finance is a modern application designed to help users track and analyze their financial transactions with the power of artificial intelligence.
+The application leverages OpenAI's GPT-4o-mini model to automatically categorize user transactions and generate insights from natural language queries, making financial data analysis accessible and intuitive.

 ## Features